 Artist Statement: “Color continues to be of prime importance to my instinctive painting process.
 I like to use saturated and unexpected color combinations with oil paint and a variety of gestural and calligraphic marks to make painted layers that “breathe”.
 Negative spaces are as important as positive ones, animating the entire canvas.
 My imagery is frequently inspired by nature I observe (flowers, plants, trees) as well as by trips to Crete (my birthplace) that focus on the land, the sea and ancient Minoan art as a source.
 During my travels as well as at home I make watercolors in the plein-air tradition, and drawings in my sketchbook.
-Both are important to my artistic process.”
+Both are important to my artistic practice.”

 Essays